This post contains affiliate links.

-Curry is like soup — it’s hearty and delicious and comes in about 1,000 different variations.
-And though no two are the same, pumpkin curry stands out as one of my favorites for its distinctive, cozy flavor!
+Curry is hearty and delicious, and there are about 1,000 variations.
+Though no two are the same, pumpkin curry stands out as one of my favorites for its distinctive, cozy flavor!
+And it can be ready to eat in just 15 minutes!

 This particular pumpkin soup recipe gets an A+ in the cozy vibes department.
-Served nice and warm and garnished with cilantro and sriracha, the rich pumpkin flavor is perfect for the fall.
-Or, any time of year when you’re just in a curry mood.
-Paired with red curry paste, coconut milk, soy sauce, and lime juice, the flavors are … top notch.
+Served with cilantro and sriracha, the rich pumpkin flavor is perfect for the fall—or any time of year when you’re just in a curry mood.
+Paired with red curry paste, coconut milk, soy sauce, and lime juice, the flavors are top-notch.

 Reader rating

-- Olive Oil: We’ll use 1 tablespoon of olive oil to saute the base flavors.
+- Olive Oil: We’ll saute the base flavors in this.
 Feel free to use coconut oil to amp up the curry vibes even more!

-- Pumpkin Puree: To include the pumpkin component, use 2 15-oz cans of pumpkin puree (not pumpkin pie filling).
+- Pumpkin Puree: Be sure to use pumpkin puree and not pumpkin pie filling.
 Have leftover pumpkins from the season?
 Here’s how to make your own pumpkin puree!

-- Coconut Milk: Add liquid with 1 13.5-oz can of coconut milk.
-This can be full-fat or low-fat, but avoid using coconut milk from a carton (found in the refrigerator section), as this is heavily watered down.
+- Coconut Milk: Any canned coconut milk will work – low-fat or full-fat.
+Avoid using coconut milk from a carton (found in the refrigerator section), as this is heavily watered down.

-- Vegetable Broth: 1 cup of vegetable broth brings both flavor and the right curry consistency.
+- Vegetable Broth: This brings both flavor and the right curry consistency.

-- Cilantro: Include ¼ cup of chopped cilantro for an extra seasoning.
+- Cilantro: Finish with a bit of cilantro.
 For the cilantro haters in the house, simply omit it.

-- Lime Juice: Add a slight, subtle zing with 1 tablespoon of lime juice.
+- Lime Juice: Add a slight, subtle zing with a dash of lime juice.

 How to make pumpkin curry